October 9, 2022

 Explorations allow you to build powerful custom reports, explore your data (hence the term Explorations), and get the answers you’re looking for.

 There are various visualization/analysis methods and if you are serious about your data, you will spend a lot of time here (just as I do).
 To name a few exploration methods:

 #2.
 Ad hoc funnels

-I hated funnels in Universal Analytics.
-You had to configure them upfront and if you do any mistake there, your data is toasted.
+I hated funnels in Universal Analytics (GA3).
+You had to configure them upfront, and if you make any mistake, your data is toasted.
 You could not tweak the settings of a funnel and apply them to historic data.